NicoleNorelli/BeersAndBreweries/README.md

   -Most popular craft beer style in each state

-  -Beer with the highest ABV leve and beer with the highest IBU level
+  -Beer with the highest ABV level and beer with the highest IBU level

 This project also includes code that allows machine learning models to help classify a beer style based off of ABV and IBU data.